 They also call this city “magic water”, because the mineral waters of Jermuk provide documented medical benefits.
 There’s a belief that in old times there was an injured deer that threw itself into the water in Jermuk area and got immediately healed.
 That’s how a deer became the symbol of this city.
 Jermuk is a great option to have a stop at during your visit in Armenia.

 These are just my selection of top cities to visit in Armenia, but the country has a lot more to offer.
 You will most probably land in Yerevan, but I strongly encourage you to go and explore Armenia beyond it’s capital.
+Even if you have a day, that’s enough.
+Yerevan to Tatev Monastery day trip is something you may want to consider.
 You might be surprised to find out that calling a taxi or an Uber-like service in Yerevan for a ride outside of the capital, is a pretty viable option here.
 So, if your time allows for more exploration, don’t limit yourself: neither to just the capital city, nor to these five locations.
 And don’t forget to take pictures and tweet/instagram those to me with #ArmeniaTravelTips.
 I’m very curious to hear from others how they experience visiting my motherland.

 Featured image credit: Photo by Sevak Mn on Unsplash